github/docs/content/osmand/map/online-raster-maps.md

 ---
-title: "Online / Raster Maps"
+title: "Online / Offline Raster Maps"
-intro: "Online / Raster maps displayed as main map or as Underlay / Overlay"
+intro: "OsmAnd Raster maps is an extensive addition to the offline OpenStreetMap maps the application uses by default.
+Raster maps allow to combine different map sources with Vector Maps.
+You can display an overlay of hiking routes, live rain maps, live traffic data and an underlay of satellite imagery mixing with semi-transparent base vector map.
+You can also switch default maps to online web raster tiles."
 versions: '*'
 ---

-## Introduction
+## Use cases

-OsmAnd Online maps are an extensive addition to the already comprehensive base of OpenStreetMap data the application uses.
-You can add layers to your map with information from a different source, beginning with the satellite, or hiking routes view and ending with quite specific data like fire hydrants' locations.
+Raster maps are used for showing additional information like satellite, hiking routes, weather pictures, slopes and hillshades, nautical symbols and others.
+You can add layers to your map with information from a different source.

 You can also change the main source of the map from vector maps to online tiles.
 ![Online_maps](/assets/images/plugins/online-maps/online-maps.png)

 Online maps in OsmAnd are raster data.
 Raster data is made up of pixels (also referred to as grid cells).
 They are usually regularly-spaced and square.
 Rasters often look pixelated because each pixel has its own value or class.